Mittelstand · Automotive supply

 The Real Cost.

-Stage two: rebuild the dossier in US OEM reading order.
+Stage two: rebuild the dossier in US OEM evaluation order.
 Page one carries the named US OEM program reference, landed-cost per part on the program, the USMCA regional value content position on the specific BOM, the in-region plant footprint or stated capex plan, and the IRA Section 30D compliance line on EV programs.
 Engineering depth, IATF 16949, PPAP discipline, and Fertigungstiefe become page-two supporting proof, not opening claim.
 Where US installs do not yet exist, structure the European program references in US format and signal the US install plan openly.

 Page one: company history, IATF, DIN, FertigungstiefePage one: named US OEM program, landed-cost, USMCA RVC, footprint